 You only need to use Duradry PM 2-3 a week for the best results.

-It uses Aluminum Chloride as the active ingredient (which research shows as the best Aluminum compound to stop sweat)at the most effective and safest concentration.
+It contains Aluminum Chloride as the active ingredient (which research shows as the best Aluminum compound to stop sweat) to form the most effective and safest concentration.

 Step Two: Wash Your Underarms with Duradry Wash